 There are also plenty of situations where speaking may be difficult or impossible for the user on the phone, and in the age of cell phones, it may be difficult for first responders to be able to nail down your location if you’re unable to properly verbalize it.
-CAD systems like those found in many home security and alarm systems are able to bypass many of those issues automatically.
+Computer aided dispatch (CAD) systems like those found in many home security and alarm systems are able to bypass many of those issues automatically.

 Putting Control in the Palm of Your Hand with Rescu:

 We’re firm believers in having options available.
 With the Rescu app, you can dispatch fire, medical, or LE first responders to your location without the need to enter a queue for the next dispatcher or have to explain your situation.
 This cuts out the need for wasting crucial moments on the phone that could have been programmed and sent into dispatchers in seconds.

 With the Rescu app those two taps can send the following information:

 - Your name and address (from a list of locations you enter ahead of time)

 - The nature of your emergency (fire, medical, or LE)

 - The ability to follow up this list with a phone call for further unique instructions